jltg-community/awesome-jetlag-hide-and-seek/README.md

  - [Jet Lag: The Discord](https://discord.gg/jetlag) on Discord
  - [Jet Lag: The Wiki](https://jetlag.fandom.com/wiki/Jet_Lag:_The_Wiki) on Fandom
  - [Jet Lag: The Space](https://matrix.to/#/#jetlagthegame:matrix.org) on Matrix
- - [Jet Lag: The Maps](https://maps.jetlag.games/) - community-driven website with collections of user created game maps
+ - [Jet Lag: The Maps](https://maps.jetlag.games/) - Community-driven website with collections of user created game maps

 ## Tools and Utilities